The Clan Donald Estate

-The Clan Donald Lands Trust charity
+The Clan Donald Lands Trust Charity

 Crofting

-Crofting is a mixed agricultural system based on small-scale occupation of land.
-Unique to the Highlands and Islands, crofting is a vital part of indigenous culture and CDLT is committed to ensuring a viable future for traditional crofting on Skye, working in partnership with Common Grazing Committees and individual crofters within their townships.
+CDLT is committed to ensuring a viable future for traditional crofting on Skye, working in partnership with Common Grazing Committees and individual crofters within their townships.

-Agriculture
+Other Agriculture

-Red deer and roe deer are native to Sleat and Skye and play an important part within the island ecosystem.
-Humans are a natural predator of deer and we cull deer to maintain herd welfare as well as for the health of the environment.
-Our highly experienced wildlife managers use non-lead ammunition, with deer carcasses being processed by a young Island butcher and sold for affordable prices in our café and, depending on seasonal availability, our shop.
-As a wild and sustainable meat resource without chemicals, we would like to see venison as a staple part of the local diet.
+Humans are a natural predator of deer in the UK, and we cull deer to maintain herd welfare as well as for the health of the environment.
+Our highly experienced wildlife managers use non-lead ammunition, with deer carcasses being processed by a skilled Island butcher and sold in our café and, depending on seasonal availability and staff resources, our shop.

 We are in the process of rebuilding sustainable deer age classes within the hefts and the overall herd.
-Target densities are 3-5 deer per sq km overall and 7 per sq km in traditional hefted areas, which we have achieved over most of the estate now.
-We operate to the ‘Clutton Brock Rum Block 3’ model, operating at lower and balanced deer densities for a healthier and better-balanced herd.
+Target densities are 3-5 deer per sq km and 7 per sq km in traditional hefted areas, which we have achieved over most of the estate now.
+We operate to the 'Clutton Brock Rum Block 3' model, operating at lower deer densities for a healthier and better-balanced herd.

-Landscape partnerships
+Landscape Partnerships

-Wild fisheries
+Wild Fisheries

 Renewables

 As a responsible island landowner, CDLT is mindful of the Scottish Government’s commitment to renewable energy, a just transition, and sustainable development.
-We support this commitment and are exploring how our land can play its part.
+We support this commitment and have been exploring how our land can play its part.
 Low carbon renewable energy from wind, hydro and biomass may be options in Sleat.
-As sustainability has three equal pillars – economy, environment and communities – we are committed to ensuring that any future renewable energy development at CDLT benefits local people, local wealth-building, and our treasured environment.

-Forestry and woodland management
+Forestry and Woodland Management

-Outside of the policies of Armadale Castle, CDLT’s estate has several young, commercial conifer plantations that aim to produce good-quality softwood timber in the years to come.
+Outside of the policies of Armadale Castle, CDLT’s estate has several young, commercial conifer plantations that aim to produce good-quality softwood and timber in the years to come.
 These plantations sequester carbon from the atmosphere, and represent an important part of the estate’s natural capital stocks.

 Across our estate we also have woodlands including native species such as oak, birch, rowan, hazel, Scots pine, beech and ash.
 These woods provide an important, biodiverse habitat, which we intend to protect and expand in suitable locations.

-Natural capital
+Natural Capital

 Natural Capital is broadly understood to refer to the Earth’s stock of renewable and non-renewable natural assets that, in turn, provide the flow of ecosystem services upon which human life depends.
 These natural assets include geology, water, soil and forests, amongst others.
 Examples of the ecosystem services derived from these assets include food, biodiversity, climate regulation and recreation.

-CDLT is committed to responsible management of natural capital.
-Because natural capital underpins everything we do, it is woven into all of our management decisions.
 We are currently cautious about any commercial exploitation of carbon credits, for example from sales under the woodland and peatland carbon codes, because their markets are immature and there may be unintended, onerous consequences for future generations of land managers and crofters.
-We are keeping this matter under review, and welcome conversations with local stakeholders and colleagues within Scottish Government.

-Residential property
+Residential Property

-Commercial property
+Commercial Property

 CDLT’s estate is centred around the ruin of Armadale Castle and its beautiful surrounding gardens.
 A five-star visitor attraction, our commercial enterprises include: